wildoctopus/DRLND/p2_continuous-control/Report.md

-Learning Algorithm :
+## Learning Algorithm :
 To solve this problem i have used  Deep Deterministic Policy Gradient (DDPG) code explained in the course lecture.
-For more info, please see the paper [inser link for DDPG].
+For more info, please see the paper [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971).
 The model used in this have three fully connected layers for Actor and Critic, with alternative batch normalization layer.
 Ornstein-Uhlenbeck noise has also been used with the default value provided in the paper.
-For complete model structure please see model.py[link] in this repo.
+For complete model structure please see [model.py](model.py) in this repo.
 Below is the hyperparameters configuration, which helped me in acheving the required score in just 110 episode.

-Hyper-parameters and Agents initializations:
+## Hyper-parameters and Agents initializations:

                   BUFFER_SIZE = int(1e5)  # replay buffer size
                   BATCH_SIZE = 128        # minibatch size